-(Students entering into Pre-Kindergarten must turn 4 by September 30th and students entering Kindergarten must turn 5 by September 30th)
+(Students entering into Pre-K3 must turn 3 by August 1, students entering Pre-K 4 must turn 4 by September 30th, and students going into Kindergarten must be 5 by September 30th)

-The Early Childhood Program at the Bishop Marshall School aspires to motivate, inspire, encourage and support students by providing a safe, secure and nurturing environment.
-The program weaves the Catholic faith and character education into all that we do and helps children develop skills in the nine domain areas of the Vermont Early Learning Standards.
+The Early Childhood Program at the Bishop Marshall School aspires to motivate, inspire, encourage and support students by providing a safe, secure and nurturing environment in which students can learn, play, and grow.
+There is a delicate and developmentally appropriate balance of play and academics, and often both are intertwined.
 Our goal is to help nurture the whole child – body, mind and spirit, and to build a foundation for lifelong learning.
-Our program helps prepare children for success not only in school but in life.
+Our program helps prepare children for success not only in school, but in life.

 Our early childhood program ensures that students are fully prepared to enter elementary school.
-This program includes studies in science, math, literacy, writing, social studies, foreign language (French) and Catholic faith religion.
-Other curricular activities include classes in physical education, music (vocal and instrumental) and art.
-In accordance with the Vermont Early Learning Standards, our curriculum also includes social and emotional development components.
-Both the pre-kindergarten and kindergarten programs utilize Saxon academic curriculum to provide consistency across the two years and beyond into first grade.
-This continuity in curriculum helps to ensure long-term student success.
+We strive for continuity from pre-kindergarten to kindergarten with clearly defined developmental milestones and benchmarks.
+Our program includes learning and play in science, math, literacy, writing, and social studies.
+Other curricular activities include classes in physical education, music and art.
+Our curriculum also includes social and emotional development components

 We do offer 5 days a week full or half day program in both of our early childhood programs (PK 3 and 4).

 We are very excited to have a brand new addition to the school specifically designed around our early childhood program needs.
 The Howard A. Manosh Early Childhood and After School Program wing officially opened in November 2019.
 The new addition includes two new pre-kindergarten classrooms each built to accommodate up to 15 children featuring state of the art materials and radiant floor heating.
 The new addition was purposefully designed to feel more like home, and less of an institution.